valveteam/documentation/submodules/control_module.md

   i=0;
 ```
 #### The slow PWM code
+The slow PWM code is used to extend the period of the duty cycle so that at lower light levels, the duty cycle is not too small such that it exceeds the 20 Hz limit and thus won't be operational.
 ```cpp
     //solenoid varying
     tau = pWidth*((lux-lBound)/(uBound-lBound)); //goes to zero when lux is at lBound and to one when lux is at uBound